ssmirr/appdev-chapters/adding-association-query-shortcuts.md

 ## The domain model

-Here's the what our domain model looks like in this appliction in [Entity Relationship Diagram](https://www.lucidchart.com/pages/er-diagrams#discovery__top){:target="_blank"} notation:
+Here's the what our domain model looks like in this application in [Entity Relationship Diagram](https://www.lucidchart.com/pages/er-diagrams#discovery__top){:target="_blank"} notation:

 ![](/assets/photogram-queries-erd.png)